etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_page_in_Etendo_documentation.md

     ```

     In order to display the page in the menu, add this page in the `mkdocs.yml` file in the nav section.

     !!!important
+        When adding pages to the navigation structure, remember to organize them in alphabetical order.

+    !!!important
         The directory and navigation structure must be the same.